 Cindy Gallop's 2009 TED Talk was a powerful look at the effects of online porn on a generation of young people.

-The Happiness Manifesto: How Nature and People Can Nurture Well-Being
+The Happiness Manifesto: How Nations and People Can Nurture Well-Being

 Much of modern life is based on the assumption that happiness comes from economic prosperity.
 Politicians, media and citizens alike seem to assume the goal of government is to keep the economy moving.
 Here, Nic Marks argues that the blind pursuit of economic growth has created an environment that actually undermines our happiness.
 He offers some bold suggestions on how nations and people can return to a shared common purpose: nurturing well-being.